Espionage Act of 1917: Red Scare, Palmer Raids, mass arrests, deportations

 During the Red Scare of 1918–19, in response to the 1919 anarchist bombings aimed at prominent government officials and businessmen, U.S. Attorney General A. Mitchell Palmer, supported by J. Edgar Hoover, then head of the Justice Department's Enemy Aliens Registration Section, prosecuted several hundred foreign-born known and suspected activists in the United States under the Sedition Act of 1918.
 This extended the Espionage Act to cover a broader range of offenses.
 After being convicted, persons including Emma Goldman and Alexander Berkman were deported to the Soviet Union on a ship the press called the "Soviet Ark".

 Many of the jailed had appealed their convictions based on the U.S. constitutional right to the freedom of speech.
 The Supreme Court disagreed.
 The Espionage Act limits on free speech were ruled constitutional in the U.S. Supreme Court case Schenck v.
 United States (1919).
 Schenck, an anti-war Socialist, had been convicted of violating the Act when he sent anti-draft pamphlets to men eligible for the draft.
 Although Supreme Court Justice Oliver Wendell Holmes joined the Court majority in upholding Schenck's conviction in 1919, he also introduced the theory that punishment in such cases must be limited to such political expression that constitutes a "clear and present danger" to the government action at issue.
 Holmes' opinion is the origin of the notion that speech equivalent to "falsely shouting fire in a crowded theater" is not protected by the First Amendment.

 Justice Holmes began to doubt his decision due to criticism from free speech advocates.
 He also met the Harvard Law professor Zechariah Chafee and discussed his criticism of Schenck.

 Later in 1919, in Abrams v.
 United States, the Supreme Court upheld the conviction of a man who distributed circulars in opposition to American intervention in Russia following the Russian Revolution.
 The concept of bad tendency was used to justify speech restriction.
 The defendant was deported.
-Justices Holmes and Brandeis, however, dissented, with Holmes arguing that "nobody can suppose that the surreptitious publishing of a silly leaflet by an unknown man, without more, would present any immediate danger that its opinions would hinder the success of the government arms or have any appreciable tendency to do so."
+Justices Holmes and Brandeis dissented, the former arguing "nobody can suppose that the surreptitious publishing of a silly leaflet by an unknown man, without more, would present any immediate danger that its opinions would hinder the success of the government arms or have any appreciable tendency to do so".

 In March 1919, President Wilson, at the suggestion of Attorney General Thomas Watt Gregory, pardoned or commuted the sentences of some 200 prisoners convicted under the Espionage Act or the Sedition Act.
 By early 1921, the Red Scare had faded, Palmer left government, and the Espionage Act fell into relative disuse.